Skip to code content (skip section selection)

 This section describes the minimum requirements that shall be met in regard to interior and perimeter landscaping for vehicular use areas, perimeter landscaping for incompatible land use areas, and landscaping for service areas.

 (a) Perimeter Landscaping Requirements.
 Unless otherwise provided, landscape materials shall be installed to provide a minimum of fifty percent (50%) winter opacity and a seventy percent (70%) summer opacity, between one (1) foot above finished grade level to the top of the required planting, hedge, fence, wall, or earth mound within four (4) years after installation.
-The required landscaping shall be provided along the property perimeter in designated landscape buffer areas (LBAs) as shown in the chart in Subsection (a)(1) of this section or adjacent to the vehicular use area as shown in the chart in Subsection (a)(2) of this section.
-A "Planting Manual" and a "Plant Materials List" shall be maintained by the Division of Planning and available in the offices of the Division of Environmental Services, to provide more detailed information on the acceptable plant material.
+The required landscaping shall be provided along the property perimeter in designated landscape buffer areas (LBAs) as shown in the chart in Subsection (a)(1) of this section or adjacent to the vehicular use area as shown in Subsection (a)(2) of this section.
+A "Planting Manual" shall be maintained by the Division of Environmental Services and available in the offices of the Division of Environmental Services and the Division of Planning, to provide more detailed information on the acceptable plant material.

 (1) Property Perimeter Requirements.